-Ethiopia Just Planted 353 Million Trees in 24 Hours
+Ethiopia Planted A Record 353 Million Trees in 24 Hours

 Reforestation could be the best way to stop climate change.

 Volunteers, government officials, and aid workers planted more than 353 million trees in Ethiopia on Monday, according to the BBC

 The massive undertaking, if confirmed by outside auditors, shatters the standing world record for the amount of trees planted in a country over the course of 24 hours.
 The previous world record took place in India, when people throughout the country planted 50 million trees in a single day in 2016.

 Ethiopia’s tree-planting campaign is part of Prime Minister Abiy Ahmed’s Green Legacy Initiative, which seeks to revitalize the country’s environment and take steps to both mitigate and adapt to climate change.
 The initiative aims to get 4 billion trees planted in the years ahead by encouraging each citizen to plant 40 seedlings, the Guardian reports.

 Ethiopia’s environment has been heavily degraded over the past few decades.
 In the early 20th century, trees occupied 35% of the country’s landmass.
 Since 2000, tree coverage has dropped to around 4%, according to the BBC.

 In addition to rampant deforestation, soil throughout the country has eroded to an alarming extent, according to the non profit International Development Partnerships.

 As a result, desertification — when once fertile land turns to desert — is overtaking large parts of the country.

 To make matters worse, climate change is hitting Ethiopia especially hard.
 Extreme droughts over the past few years have devastated farming communities, causing widespread food shortages.